PrafulShinde8/Twitter-Trending-Topics/README.md

 ## Usage

 - Open your web browser and navigate to `http://localhost:5000`.
-- Click the button to run the scraping script and view the top 5 trending topics from Twitter.
+- Click the link named Click here to run the script and view the top 5 trending topics from Twitter.

 ## Notes